ASWWU-Web/jira/README.md

 The Jira Software Docker Compose file and other information for setting up ASWWU's Jira instance.

 ## Installation
+## Database server
+Jira has specific configuration requirements for its database server.
+In the README for the mysql repository, there are instructions for modifying the ``my.cnf`` file and setting those settings properly.

 ## Database
 Jira needs a database to run on in the MySQL server.
 Yo ucna setup one properly with the following commands.